Search

 Policies

 • Rate details: My rate is negotiable, and there is a 10% discount for a prepaid ten hour package.
-I am also open to discussing the location of the tutoring session.
+I am also open to discussing the location of any in-person tutoring session.

 • Lesson cancellation: 3 hours notice required